Skip to Content

 Extending Growing Season

-2. Create microclimates by grouping plants.
+2. Create microclimates by positioning tender plants near south-facing walls

-3. Practice succession planting for constant harvests.
+3. Practice succession planting every 2-3 weeks for continuous harvests

 Choosing Cold Hardy Plants